nvnanil/ASV-Simulation/README.md

-# iq_gnc
+# ASV - Simulation
-ros package for GNC of and autonomous drone
+To simulate the ASV using Ardupilot plugin and QGround Control